fallow64/CTF_Writeups/BDSec 2022/Dominoes/README.md

 # Dominoes

-This challenge from BDSec 2022 was pretty interesting.
+This challenge from BDSec 2022 was pretty interesting (for my newb self).

 The description read as follows:
 > My classmate Zeem is into loops and basic bitwise operations.
 Interestingly, he thought he could create an encryption algorithm and use it to protect his files.